 Many teens and young adults try counseling to deal with the impacts of their parent’s substance dependency or use.
 A counselor can be an empathetic resource.
 Counselors often know about addiction and how it impacts families and young people.
 They may offer resources, worksheets, or take-home assignments to help you deal with your emotions during this time.

-For those who are unable to commute or feel safer at home, online therapy is an option.
+For those who are unable to commute to counseling or feel safer at home, online therapy is an option.
 Online counseling is often more affordable than traditional in-person therapy and offers teens and adults a way to connect with a professional from any location with an internet connection.
 Studies show that online counseling is especially effective for teens experiencing depression or anxiety symptoms.

 For those under 18, an online platform like TeenCounseling can be reached with parental permission.
 For young adults or teens over 18, BetterHelp offers similar services through a database that matches individuals with licensed counselors for various specialties.